cunnie/docs/bosh_create_dns_server.md

 /var/vcap/bosh/bin/monit summary
   Process 'bind'                      not monitored
 ```
 Now we check the logs.
-We were lazy&mdash;we let *named* default to logging to *syslog* using the *daemon* facility, so we check the local log to see why it failed:
+We were lazy&mdash;we let *named* default to logging to *syslog* using the *daemon* facility, so we check the daemon log to see why it failed:

 ```
 bosh ssh bind-9 0